GearSL/spotware_test_task/solution.md

 #### Description:
 Broker removes a holiday.
 #### Business logic:
-- If the holiday is no longer needed, it should be removed and the symbol will become tradable again;
+- If the holiday is no longer needed, it should be removed;
 #### Technical details:
 - The deletion is performed via an asynchronous `CUDHolidayRequest` message;
-- After deletion, the system sends the `CUDHolidayResponse` event;
+- After deletion, the system sends the `CUDHolidayResponse` message;
 #### Validations:
 - Only an existing holiday can be deleted;
 - For `DELETE` operation `holiday_id` is required;